d-s-cohen/trust3-pipeline/README.md

-## RNA-Seq Alignment Workflow Slurm Script Generator and Submitter
+## RNA-Seq Alignment Workflow SLURM Script Generator

 #### David Cohen - February 2019

-Generates and submits a Slurm script that takes a BAM file, converts it to FASTQ, uses STAR two-pass method via ICGC code, and produces an aligned BAM file
+Generates and submits a SLURM script that takes a BAM file, converts it to FASTQ, uses STAR two-pass method via ICGC code, and produces an aligned BAM file

 ##### Usage: